City Assessor's Page

 appellants on the agenda will receive written notice of the hearing

 date, time and location.
-The agenda will be posted on the
+The agenda is posted on the

 State's website as well as on this page.